mohanchillara1/frcompetition-cad/README.md

 My Role

--Collaborated with the mechanical subteam, where I specifically designed the intake and the elevator subsystems.
+Led and collaborated with the mechanical subteam, where I specifically designed the intake and the elevator subsystems.
 I also learned how to create a drivebase for future competitions.
+I additionally worked on the Intake and the Turret for the new 2026 FRC season.

 Design Goals